What is Abandon rate?

 How to measure abandon rate

-To calculate abandon rate, take the number of all people that apply for job openings, divide it with the total number of all people that start filling out the for, and multiply the result by 100 to get a percentage.
+To calculate the abandon rate, take the number of all people that apply for job openings, divide it by the total number of all people that start filling out the form, and multiply the result by 100 to get a percentage.

-Knowing what your company's abandon rate is can give you insights on many things.
-You can learn about how interesting your career site is, and how user-friendly your application form is.
+It shows you how interesting your career site is, and how user-friendly your application form is.
 In addition, shorter, user-friendly job application forms are much more likely to improve candidate experience.

 Research says that over 60% of people that start applying, never finish the form.